Self-Dual Gauge Theory from the Top Down: Large N Chiral Algebras for Self-Dual Backgrounds

 For example, consider the operator $\gamma_f\til{\gamma}^g$.
 This is of spin $-1$, so that we can impose a relation \be \gamma_f\til{\gamma}^g = M^g_f(w_i) \ee where $M^g_f$ is a section of the bundle $\mf{sl}(16)\otimes\Oo(2)$.

-The operators $\mc{O}_i$ which generate the algebra $\mc{A}^N_{D5}$ couple to fields of the ten-dimensional string theory.
+Fields on the $D5$ worldvolume couple to bulk fields of the ten-dimensional string theory.
+The simplest such couplings involve a single bulk field coupling to a single trace operator $\mc{O}_i\in\mc{A}^N_{D5}$.
+On the worldsheet these correspond to disc amplitudes with a single closed string vertex operator inserted at the origin, and a number of open string vertex operators inserted on the boundary $S^1$.
+The bulk fields which couple to particular single-trace operators $\mc{O}_i$ are listed in Table \ref{tab:bulk-states}.
+The form of the open-closed couplings we use here, adapted to the target space description of the B-model, are given in \cite{Costello:2015xsa,Costello:2019jsy}.
+There they were used to quantize Kodaira-Spencer gravity at all loop orders through a variant of the Green-Schwarz mechanism.

 If we set $\mc{O}_i$ to some value, then we add a term to the Lagrangian of the $10d$ system whereby one of the fields is integrated over the worldvolume of the $D5$ system.
+This can be interpreted as a source term, and solving yields a non-trivial background in the bulk.

 \paragraph{Giving a VEV to the current for the $\mf{sl}(16)$ flavour symmetry} Let us see how this works for the $\gamma_f\til{\gamma}^g$ operator.
 This couples to the $\mf{sl}(16)$ matrices inside the $\mf{so}(32)$ ten-dimensional gauge theory by \be \frac{\i}{2\pi}\int_{D5}\gamma_f \til{\gamma}^g\,a^f_{0,g} \ee (here, and elsewhere, the $\mf{sp}(N)$ indices have been contracted).
 This term is to be added to the ten-dimensional holomorphic Chern-Simons Lagrangian, yielding, once we specify the value of $\gamma_f\til{\gamma}^g$, the Lagrangian \be - \bigg(\frac{\i}{2\pi}\bigg)^3\int_X\Omega_X\,\mrm{CS}(a_0) + \frac{\i}{2\pi}\int_{Y} M_f^g\,a_{0,g}^f \ee where as above $M^g_f$ is a section of $\Oo(2)$, and $\Omega_X$ is the holomorphic volume form on $X$.